PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 - Confirm that you have a [connection configured to the Salesforce org](https://docs.getjetstream.app/#adding-your-first-org) where you have [Cuneiform for CRM installed](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2952921126/).
 - Upload your [cuneiformsf-dhr-v25.zip](packaged/cuneiformsf-dhr-v25.zip) file to Jetstream and deploy the reports to your Salesforce org.

-After the deployment completes, you can log into your Salesforce org and navigate to the Reports tab.
-You should see the reports in the `Cuneiform for CRM: Data Health Reports` folder.
-Please ensure that you have access to reports prior to validating the deployment.
+After the deployment completes, you view the status of your deployment via [Jetstream's Deployment History](https://docs.getjetstream.app/deploy-metadata#deployment-history).
+You can also log into your Salesforce org to verify the deployment results.
+Please [review our sample output](SAMPLE_DEPLOYMENTOUTPUT.md) that includes guidance on how to [validate the deployment](SAMPLE_DEPLOYMENTOUTPUT.md) from within Salesforce setup.

 ### Using SFDX to Deploy These Reports
 > Please follow these instructions to deploy these reports to your Salesforce org using SFDX.
 The following guidance is dependent on you having [SFDX installed](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) on your local machine and cloned this repository to your local workstation.